 This module encourages you reflect on those curious questions, start experimenting with different tools, modes and approaches to figure them out, and bask in the eventual glory of the aha educational enlightened moments coming your way.
+To better appreciate the experience on mobile devices, at least one of your three Experimenter activities should be done using a tablet or smartphone.
 Dive deep and get busy experimenting!